Simulation Models for Aggregated Data Meta-Analysis: Evaluation of Pooling Effect Sizes and Publication Biases: Introduction

 This paper discusses a (fixed and random effects) heteroscedastic mixed effects model for a continuous outcome at an individual level where two groups (e.g., treatments) are being compared.
 The model assumes three forms of heterogeneity.
 The first form is a bivariate random effect on the two mean outcomes across studies, indicating heterogeneity in outcome level between individuals across studies.
 The second form is a fixed heteroscedastic residual error for the two groups within a study, implying that inter-individual variability within studies can depend on other variables (like treatment).
 The third form is a random heteroscedastic residual error across studies, which would represent that inter-individual variability can also change with studies due to the selection of more homogeneous or heterogeneous participants.
 We believe that this model has not been discussed for meta-analysis purposes so far.
 Based on this model we will discuss distributional properties of the aggregated data $(D_{i},S_{i},df_{i})$, which is useful to be able to simulate study data at an aggregated level directly.

 These distributional properties will be compared with similar distributional properties of certain other aggregated data simulation models from literature to investigate the plausibility of these choices.
 Secondly, we will conduct a simulation study to investigate the impact of different distributional choices on some well-known meta-analysis approaches.
-We selected the very popular pooled estimation method of DerSimonian and Laird for the random effects meta-analysis model~\cite{DerSimonian1986}, the popular Trim \& Fill method~\cite{Duval2000, Duval2000a} for adjustments of publication bias in meta-analysis practice~\cite{Dadi2020, Liu2020, Torous2020}, and the PET-PEESE approach~\cite{Stanley2008, Stanley2014} also for adjustment of publication bias.
+We selected the very popular pooled estimation method of DerSimonian and Laird for the random effects meta-analysis model \cite{DerSimonian1986}, the popular Trim \& Fill method~\cite{Duval2000, Duval2000a} for adjustments of publication bias in meta-analysis practice~\cite{Dadi2020, Liu2020, Torous2020}, and the PET-PEESE approach~\cite{Stanley2008, Stanley2014} also for adjustment of publication bias.
 The PET-PEESE method has been popular in at least the economics field~\cite{Alinaghi2018}.

-In section 2 we describe our statistical model for individual participant data in detail, determine distributional properties of the aggregated statistics, and provide a simulation procedure to simulate aggregated data according to this model.
-The third section discusses alternative aggregated data simulation models from literature.
-This is just a selection of approaches we have encountered in literature and does not necessarily represent a complete overview.
-We discuss the differences with our approach as well.
-The fourth section presents shortly the meta-analysis methods of DerSimonian and Laird, the Trim \& Fill method, and the PET-PEESE method.
-Section 5 presents a simulation study where the aggregated data simulation models are being compared.
+In section 2 we describe a selection of aggregated data simulation models we have encountered in literature.
+In section 3, we propose a statistical model for individual participant data and determine distributional properties of the corresponding aggregated statistics.
+We also provide a simulation procedure to simulate aggregated data according to this model.
+We discuss the differences between our approach with the selected models from the literature as well.
+The fourth section presents a simulation study where the aggregated data simulation models are being compared.
 We also provide the simulation settings and a selection model for publication bias used in literature as well.
 Then finally we provide a discussion of the results in Section 6.